peterstockwell/DMAP2/README.md

 Scripts - directory containing the main DMAP2 scripts Example_params - directory containing example parameter scripts for
                    the various steps
-Extra_scripts - directory containing some other useful script
 ```
 The Scripts directory contains:
 ```